 Fortunately, the high cost of care can be reduced and wasted spending is preventable.
 America can fix this problem now.
 In light of the 2008 election, health care reform will be on Congress’ agenda in 2009.
 If these reforms are to be economically sustainable, they must tackle unproductive spending that doesn’t improve health.
 This report recommends the adoption of the following policy initiatives:

-- Limit insurers’ administrative expenditures to a certain percentage of premium dollars.
-Reduce Prescription Drug Costs
+· Limit insurers’ administrative expenditures to a certain percentage of premium dollars.

 Some of these reforms could happen fairly quickly; others will take years.
 But it is critical that we start now by addressing overspending that does not deliver results.
-Americans simply can not afford any more years of spiraling health care costs.
+Residents of North Carolina simply can not afford any more years of spiraling health care costs.